CompudoseThis page contains information on Compudose for veterinary use.

 Directions For Use

-Insert one implant under the skin of the ear as directed in this leaflet.
+Insert one implant under the skin of the ear as directed in the leaflet.

 At castration or later